quotidian-ennui/ubuntu-dpm/README.md

 ./bootstrap.sh repos
 # to install some initial tooling
 ./bootstrap.sh baseline
-# Now you will need to know your ghcli token info
 just init
 # If you are one to use the github cli
 # just ghcli